tarik-omer/http-client-rest-api/README.md

 ## Comments and Observations

-- We open and close the connection for every command, because the server disconnects us after a certain amount of time
+- The connection is opened and closed for every command, because the server disconnects us after a certain amount of time

-- We use a stringstream to parse the response from the server
+- stringstream is used to parse the response from the server

-- We use the nlohmann json library to parse the JSON response from the server and to create the JSON request to the server, because it is easier to use and offers more readability and flexibility to the code
+- The nlohmann json library is used to parse the JSON response from the server and to create the JSON request to the server, because it is easier to use and offers more readability and flexibility to the code

 ## Conclusion

+The project helped me understand how a REST API works and how to implement a client for it in C++.